kylewest520/CS-7641---Machine-Learning/Assignment 2 Randomized Optimization/README.md

 ## Getting Started
 1. Download the PhishingWebsitesData_preprocessed.csv
 - Original Phishing Websites Data - available at https://www.openml.org/d/4534
-2. Edit the following .java files to point them towards your downloaded PhishingWebsitesData_preprocessed.csv file location
-- You can also use this time to edit the .java files to change the neurnal network structure
+2. Edit the following .java files to point them towards your downloaded PhishingWebsitesData_preprocessed.csv file location.
+You can also use this time to edit the .java files to change the neurnal network structure
 - phishing_rhc.java
 - phishing_sa_val.java
 - phishing_ga_val.java
 - phishingwebsite_finaltest.java
 3. Convert all .java files to .class files with the following code from the command prompt.
-> javac phishing_rhc.java
+- javac phishing_rhc.java
-> javac phishing_sa_val.java
+- javac phishing_sa_val.java
-> javac phishing_ga_val.java
+- javac phishing_ga_val.java
-> javac phishingwebsite_finaltest.java
+- javac phishingwebsite_finaltest.java
 4. Move all .class files to the location ~\ABAGAIL\opt\test
 - Includes the 4 'phishing_' class files and the 3 '_Toy' class files